-28 Oct The Main Causes of Hair Loss and How Scalp Med Can Help
+28 Oct The Main Causes of Hair Loss and How Scalp Med® Can Help

-Losing your hair can be a scary experience, especially when you feel like there is no real explanation or it seems like you’ve lost a good amount in a matter of weeks — or days!
-On average, we lose between 50 to 100 strands of hair per day as part of the natural hair growth process, but there are also the same number of new hairs growing in.
+Hair loss can be a scary experience, especially when you feel like there is no real explanation or it seems like you’ve lost a good amount in a matter of weeks — or days!
+On average, we lose between 50 to 100 strands of hair per day as part of the natural hair growth process, but there is also the same number of new hairs growing in.
 In other words, at any given time on a healthy scalp about 80% to 90% of the follicles are growing hair, while 10% to 20% are transitioning, resting or shedding.
 Routine shedding like this is natural and does not result in noticeable thinning or bald spots.
 So when should you be worried?
 It’s easy to feel paranoid about losing your hair, but if you notice bald spots, a thinning part, or overall thinning across the scalp, it is a good idea to seek treatment.

 Stages of Hair Growth

 One of the most important parts about coping with hair loss is understanding exactly how the hair growth process works.
 The more you know about hair growth the easier it is to understand how hair loss occurs and how to best remedy it.
-It’s easiest to break down hair growth into three main stages: anagen, catagen and telogen.
+It’s easiest to break down hair growth into three main stages: anagen, catagen, and telogen.
 The disruption of the initial hair growth process in the anagen phase is where hair loss begins.

 As you may have guessed, the longer your hair stays in the anagen phase, the longer your hair will grow, resulting in a full thick head of hair.
 On a healthy scalp, at any given time, about 85% of hair follicles are in the anagen stage, with about 15% in the catagen and telogen phases.

-The catagen phase, lasting about one to three weeks, is known as the transition phase for hair follicles.
+Catagen: The catagen phase, lasting about one to three weeks, is known as the transition phase for hair follicles.
 When hair enters this phase the follicles begin to shrink and the papilla, the base of the hair follicle, detaches, cutting the hair off from the blood supply.
 This causes the hair follicle to be pushed upward as a new bulb forms below it.
 About 1% of all hair is in this stage at one time as it essentially prepares itself to fall out.

 Hair Loss in Men